 While some developmental delays may be evident when your child is young, others may not be detected until they attend preschool.
-These delays can appear as learning challenges, such as problems reading, doing math or following directions, while others are behavioral issues and include paying attention and sitting still.
+These delays can appear as learning challenges, such as problems reading, doing math, or following directions, while others are behavioral issues and include having trouble paying attention and sitting still.

 - Inability to follow directions

 - Lack of attention span beyond what is normal for their age group

 - Problems with reading, reading comprehension, or other similar subjects